Price Elasticity of Demand Calculator

 Additionally, the availability of substitutes will also affect elasticity.
-If a person can easily replace a purchase with a comparable alternative, they will be more likely to stop buying the item following a price hike (meaning the item is elastic).
+If a person can easily replace a purchase with a comparable alternative, they will be more likely to stop buying the item following a price increase (meaning the item is elastic).

 Other variables, such as changes in income level and the general state of the economy, will also play an important role.
 Changes in income will not affect the price elasticity of demand; there is a concept known as income elasticity, which is where the changes in income come into play.

 Price Elasticity of Supply vs. Price Elasticity of Demand